Table of Contents

 Veterans are our nation’s most precious resource.
 They served our country when needed, and they should be taken care of in their own time of need as well.
-This is precisely why the Department of Veterans Affairs was created in the first place.
+This is precisely why the Department of Veterans Affairs was created in the first place: to help those who have sacrificed so much so they can obtain sufficient income to care for their families.

 What Happens After I File a Disability Claim?